Falling knife or screaming buy? Glencore ticks both boxes

 "We are invested in Glencore and are actively looking to increase our exposure to the sector."

-Thomson Reuters data shows Glencore trades at 7.3 times its 12-month forward earnings, against 12.7 times for the STOXX Europe 600 Basic Resources Index.
+Thomson Reuters data shows Glencore trades at 7.3 times its 12-month forward earnings, against 12.7 times for the STOXX Europe 600 Basic Resources Index .SXPP.
 Its dividend yield is about 9 percent, against an average of 4 percent for its peers.

 But some fund managers remain cautious and said Glencore's shares could become relatively expensive again due to its poor earnings outlook.
 Analysts' forecasts for Glencore's earnings per share (EPS) have been falling, down 20 percent in just one month, which in turn could lift its price-to-earnings ratio.